krebsalad/ProjectAbsoluteAccuracy/README.md

 abb_ros

 This is a calibration package developed for AWL.
-The package is generalized for controlling abb_robots with MoveIt.
+The package is generalized for controlling abb robots with MoveIt and calibrating them with robot calibration.

-Self Made packages descriptions:
+Package descriptions brief:
 - abb_irbxxx_moveit_config: example moveit configuration for controlling the robot.
-- abb_irbxxx_support: example of support package. this package has files consisting definitions such as the URDF.
-Also meshes can be found here.
+- abb_irbxxx_support: example of support package with the robot description such as the URDF and meshes.

 - moveit_helper_scripts: Usefull scripts to create initial project and or make changes to abb_irbxxx_moveit_config
 - robot_code: utility for controlling the robot using moveit c++ pipeline.
-Has cartesian path functionality
-- abb_robot_calibration: robot_calibration custom implementation.
-Is used to initiate calibration in combination with a specific robot calibration configuration. for example: fieldlab_cel3_calib
+- abb_robot_calibration: robot_calibration configuration Is used to initiate calibration in combination with a specific robot calibration configuration. for example: fieldlab_cel3_calib.
-- fieldlab_cel3_calib: example of specific robot calibration configuration for the robot in fieldlab cel3
+- fieldlab_cel3_calib: example of specific robot calibration configuration for the robot in fieldlab cel3.
+This package contains the calibration configuration which is called from abb_robot_calibration.

-Dependencies description :
+Dependency description brief:
 - abb_driver: Needed to communicate with RAPID by inheriting from industrial_core.
 Also the files needed for the robot controller can be found in this package.
+The driver in this package differs from the official implementation.
+This package has joint offset support based on changes made in industrial_core and is therefore dependent on the industrial_core that can be found in this repo.
 - industrial_core packages: Needed for high - low end communication.
 Current package does have difference from original package.
-Such as calibration offset implementation.
+The main addition is an extra tranform funtion.
+Heed this issue regarding the changes: https://github.com/ros-industrial/industrial_core/issues/218
 - robot_calibration packages: Main calibration package.
 Some changes made for logging and accepting joint states without effort.
+Furthermore, multiple features can be used, where not all features can be captured.
+Heed this issue regarding the changes: https://github.com/mikeferguson/robot_calibration/issues/65
 - realsense2_camera: Intel Real Sense series driver for ros.
 No changes were made here.
 - code_coverage: Dependency for robot_calibration package.
 No changes were made here.

 #How to use...
+Heed the said package for detailed information on how to use.

 ##A. Requirments
 - recommended ubuntu distribution: 16.04 lts xenial xerus for amd64
     1. Download image here: